AWiderDotNET/home/README.md

-      4.2.4(4.2.4 Employee Talking Points for OSS Funding) 4.2.5(4.2.5 Points on Business value of OSS funding) 4.2.6(4.2.6 tooling to surface which OSS is asking for funding) 4.3[4.3 Make Space to Contribute to OSS]
+      4.2.4(4.2.4 Employee Talking Points for OSS Funding) 4.2.5(4.2.5 Points on Business value of OSS funding) 4.2.6(4.2.6 tooling to surface which OSS is asking for funding) 4.2.7(4.2.7 Guidance for tax incentives around OSS donations) 4.2.8(4.2.8 Maintainer guidance on valid legal entities) 4.2.9(4.2.9 Explain why it matters)
+      4.2.10(4.2.10 Templates for projects to explain why it matters) 4.2.11(4.2.11 Spotlight/social media praise mechanisms for backers) 4.2.12(4.2.12 Guidance of mechanics of donating via GitHub) 4.2.13(4.2.13 Tooling to suggest / calculate an "OSS budget") 4.3[4.3 Make Space to Contribute to OSS]
     4.4[Let OSS highlight you as a user]
-    4.5[Seize OSS Consulting opportunities]
+      4.4.1(4.4.1 Guidance on how other orgs do this -- legal, branding/marketing) 4.4.2(4.4.2 GitHub issue template for this and guidance to create) 4.4.3(4.4.3 Examples of companies currently doing this) 4.4.4(4.4.4 Articles addressing business concerns around it) 4.5[Seize OSS Consulting opportunities]
+    4.6[4.6 Pay for a support license]
+      4.6.1(4.6.1 Articles on biz value of support licenses) 4.6.2(4.6.2 Maintainer guidance for how to structure that) 4.6.3(4.6.3 Support license templates)
+      4.6.4(4.6.4 Legal vetting of support licenses)
+      4.6.5(4.6.5 Guidance to companies to shortcut procurement rage) 4.7[Hire Maintainers for Consulting]
+      4.7.1(4.7.1 Place where maintainers can ask where consulting might be valuable) 4.7.2(4.7.2 Template guidance for consulting availability/outreach)
+      4.7.3(4.7.3 Standard ways for maintainers to announce their availability for consulting) 4.7.4(4.7.4 Templates for clear consulting engagement boundaries)

 ```

 ## 5. Would-Be Contributors